mnr/writing-wip/hotmeal.md

 // ---

-Araci’s last task of the day is to notify next of kin.
+Araci’s last task of the day is to speak with Dakota’s next of kin.
 Of course, Dakota’s family has already heard about her death.
 It’s impossible for Araci to be the point of first contact when everything is public to everyone.
 But visiting the family is the most human part of his job - and the most difficult.

 Dakota’s father lives in a studio apartment.
 Neighbor kids play on the balcony overlooking the urban canyon formed by buildings and streets below.
 Araci knocks and is greeted by an older man, dressed in a light shirt and shorts.
 “You must be Detective Belo,” he says.
 “I’m Archer Williams.
 Dakota’s father.
 Please come in.”